Anna-DataA/Anna-DataA/README.md

 💡 Key Achievements:

 Spearheaded data initiatives resulting in a [3]% improvement in production efficiency and a [1]% reduction in waste in the textile and apparel sectors.
-Implemented demand forecasting models that led to a [X]% reduction in stockouts and excess inventory in the food production industry.
+Implemented demand forecasting models that led to a [2]% reduction in stockouts and excess inventory in the food production industry.
 Collaborated with cross-functional teams to develop custom analytics solutions for specific challenges in each industry, resulting in tangible cost savings and operational improvements.

 📈 Continuous Learning: